pypa/pip/docs/html/reference/pip_install.rst

 timer) or it will return a whole new response which pip can then store in the cache.

-When storing items in the cache, pip will respect the ``CacheControl`` header if it exists, or it will fall back to the ``Expires`` header if that exists.
-This allows pip to function as a browser would, and allows the index server to communicate to pip how long it is reasonable to cache any particular item.

 While this cache attempts to minimize network activity, it does not prevent network access altogether.
 If you want a local install solution that circumvents accessing PyPI, see :ref:`Installing from local packages`.